k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/01_broadway_course_overview.md

 To fully understand this course, you should be familiar with the following principles, development languages and tools:

 * K2view Fabric.

-* Relational databases like MySQL and SQLite.
+* Basic knowledge of relational databases like Oracle, MySQL and SQLite.

-* Non-relational databases like Cassandra.

-* Java, JavaScript, SQL and CQL.
+* Basic knowledge of JavaScript and SQL.

 ### Course Environment